 How we manage tax risk

-So we lower the risk of that happening as much as we reasonably can, while at the same time taking care to make sure we comply with all tax obligations.
+So we lower the risk of that happening as much as we reasonably can and take care to make sure we comply with all our tax obligations.
 We do that through a system of assessment and controls.
 These form part of a wider framework of processes that check whether our financial reporting is working as it should.

 We allocate each process relating to tax to an appropriate process owner.
-They review it to identify key risks and what we can do to mitigate them.
-We then monitor business and legislative changes that may trigger these key risks, and make changes to our processes and controls if necessary.
+They review it to identify the important risks and work out what we can do to mitigate them.
+We then monitor the business and legislative changes that may trigger these risks, and make changes to our processes and controls if we need to.